 Jaratkaru replied, “I’ve renounced this world.
 Who will marry a poor man like me?
 Still, I’ll honor your wishes.
 If someone’s ready to marry me, and if she is my namesake, I will marry her.”

 Jaratkaru’s marital plans remained unsuccessful.
-Around that time, when he walked into a forest, he found a Sarpa there.
-That Sarpa offered his sister’s hand² to the ascetic.
+Around that time, he walked into a forest.
+There he met a Sarpa, who offered his sister’s hand³ to the ascetic.

 “Can you please tell me your sister’s name?”

 “She’s younger to me.
-Her name is Jaratkaru³.”
+Her name is Jaratkaru⁴.”